gameplaycolor/gameplaycolor.com/docs/releases/index.markdown

 **Fixes**

 - Improving information available in crash log emails.
-- Fixing some bugs which resulted in an attempt to play and save ROMs that had failed to download.
+- Fixing some bugs which resulted in an attmept to play and save ROMs that had failed to download.
 - Introduced a recovery mechanism for the above scenario.

 ## 2.0.7